Transylvanian campaign into Poland (1657): Background

 In March 1657, Charles X Gustav of Sweden commenced a new offensive into the south of Poland.
 Although there are some disputes over the size of his force, it was not large and likely consisted of around 4,000 Swedes and 3,000 Brandenburgers divided into four regiments under Georg von Waldeck totaling to around 7,000 men.
 Charles had ordered his field artillery and musketeers to be on horeback so they would be able to keep up with the Swedish cavalry.

 During this campaign, however, Charles had gained two new allies, being Prince George Rákóczi of Transylvania and Bohdan Khmelnytsky of the Cossack Hetmanate.
-The latter having in February sent Colonel Anton Zhdanovich of Kiev with three Cossack regiments to link up with the Transylvanian Prince and the Swedish king.
+The latter having in February sent Colonel Anton Zhdanovych of Kiev with three Cossack regiments to link up with the Transylvanian Prince and the Swedish king.
 Khmelnytsky had planned to fight in the campaign himself, but an illness prevented this.

 Rákóczi marched north into the Commonwealth with a large army split into three divisions under respectively John Kemény, Péter Huszár, and Ferenc Ispán.
-Rákóczi was quickly joined by a Cossack contingent under the command of Anton Zhdanovich.
+Rákóczi was quickly joined by a Cossack contingent under the command of Anton Zhdanovych.